zhanyang01/Fun-Language-5622/README.md

 * Certificate of achievements

-* Friends list in profile page for users to connect with friends and peers
+* Friends system for users to connect with friends and peers

 * Web-based forum to allow for meaningful discussions between students and teachers, hence facilitating effective learning